simonmichael/hledger/.github/PULL_REQUEST_TEMPLATE/pull-request.md

 Treat it as a golden opportunity to collaborate with experts, share and receive knowledge, refine your design/documentation/code, and improve real-world development/communication skills.

-Here are some tips to optimise your pull requests and minimise the risk of waste.

 A PR should have a clear purpose, documented in its description.
 Don't tackle too much at once.